 BRIEF SKETCH

 I have also participated in several research projects, and have published many professional articles and book chapters.
 Most recently, I have co-edited new professional books on bereavement after suicide (Grief After Suicide: Understanding the Consequences and Caring for the Survivors – Taylor & Francis, 2011); on how parents cope with the traumatic death of a child (Devastating Losses: How Parents Cope With the Death of a Child to Suicide or Drugs - Springer, 2012); and on an attachment informed approach to grief therapy (Attachment Informed Grief Therapy: The Clinician’s Guide to Foundations and Applications – Taylor & Francis, 2016).
-For more information, see the Publications section of this website for more information.
+I have also published a second Edition of the book written by Dr. Bob Baugher and me for suicide loss survivors: After Suicide Loss: Coping with Your Grief, 2nd Edition.
+For more information, see the Publications section of this website.

 People sometimes ask me what led me into doing this work, particularly the grief counseling aspect.
 In part, I feel “called” to the work, in the way that people find they have a purpose that seems suited to their skills and life circumstances, yet works for a larger purpose.
 Beyond that, there is the truly meaningful satisfaction that I derive from helping people at a time that is often the most difficult period of their life.
 I have always felt that each of us has an obligation to do what we can to help with the suffering in the world.
 My clinical work, my research and writing, and my teaching are all personal pathways by which I try to work towards that life goal.